Barbegal aqueduct and mills

-The Barbegal aqueduct and mills is a Roman watermill complex located on the territory of the commune of Fontvieille, Bouches-du-Rhône, near the town of Arles, in southern France.
+The Barbegal aqueduct and mills was a Roman watermill complex in the commune of Fontvieille, Bouches-du-Rhône, near the town of Arles, in southern France.
 The complex has been referred to as "the greatest known concentration of mechanical power in the ancient world" and the 16 overshot wheels are considered to be the largest ancient mill complex.

 Another similar mill complex existed on the Janiculum in Rome, and there are suggestions that further such complexes existed at other major Roman sites, such as Amida (Mesopotamia).

 Description

-The Barbegal mills are located 12 kilometres east northeast of Arles near Fontvieille, where the Arles aqueduct arrived at a steep hill.
+The Barbegal site is located 12 kilometres east northeast of Arles near Fontvieille, where the Arles aqueduct passed near a steep escarpment.
 The mills consisted of 16 water wheels in two parallel sets of eight descending a steep hillside.
 There are substantial masonry remains of the water channels and foundations of the individual mills, together with a staircase rising up the hill upon which the mills were built.
 The mills operated from the beginning of the 2nd century until about the end of the 3rd century.
-The capacity of the mills has been estimated at 4.5 tons of flour per day, enough to supply bread for as many as 10,000 of perhaps 30–40,000 inhabitants of Arelate at that time.
+The capacity of the mills has been estimated at 4.5 tonnes of flour per day, with some estimates stating up to 25 tonnes of capacity, enough to supply bread for as many as 10,000 or perhaps even 30,000–40,000 inhabitants of Arelate at that time.
 It is thought that the wheels were overshot water wheels with the outflows driving successive wheels to the base of the hill.

 The Roman aqueducts that fed the mills were also built to supply water to the town of Arles (then called Arelate).
 The two aqueducts joined just north of the mill complex and a sluice controlled the water supply to the complex.